-A technical policy document of the IETF; these documents can be accessed on the World Wide Web at http://ds.internic.net/ds/rfcindex.html.
+A technical policy document of the IETF.
+See http://ds.internic.net/ds/rfcindex.html.

 Return Loss

 The parameter describing the attenuation of a guided wave signal (e.g., via a coaxial cable) returned to a source by a device or medium resulting from reflections of the signal generated by the source.